The purpose of this site is to function as an

 Buttonhook

-operator sees a threat when he enters he will move to it and the second
+then moves across the doorway and clears the hard corner.
+If Operator ❶ sees a threat when he enters he will move to it and

-operator will take the opposite AOR of the room.
+will take the opposite AOR of the room.

 The Stack up